alttch/bma-info/eva4/sdk/practices.rst

 *(covered by SDK if available)*

-A service is a process which is launched by :doc:`../../eva4/core` via a local launcher.
+A service is a process which is launched by :doc:`the node core
+<../../eva4/core>` via a local launcher.

 * the process may contain user-defined command-line arguments